-4.1 There is government guidance set out in 'Working Together' (2018, HMG, Updated 2020 and 2022) on how agencies must work in partnership to keep children safe.
+- 4.1 There is government guidance set out in 'Working Together' (2018, HMG, Updated 2020) on how agencies must work in partnership to keep children safe.
 This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multi-agency safeguarding arrangements.
 In Southend these arrangements sit under the Southend Safeguarding (Child) Partnership (SS(C)P), previously the LSCB.
-The statutory partners are Southend Borough Council, Essex Police and the Southend Clinical Commissioning Group.
+The statutory partners are Southend Borough Council, Essex Police and the Integrated Care Systems (ICSs) covering Southend. - 4.2 Section 175 of the Education Act 2002 places a statutory responsibility on the governing body/Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 4.3 In Southend, all professionals must work in accordance with the 'SET Procedures May 2022 (Southend, Essex and Thurrock Safeguarding and Child Protection Procedures, 2022).

-- 4.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 4.3 In Southend, all professionals must work in accordance with the 'SET Procedures (May 2022)' (Southend Essex and Thurrock Safeguarding and Child Protection Procedures, 2022).
+Our school also works in accordance with the following legislation and statutory guidance and advice; this is not an exhaustive list):

-Portico Academy Trust also works in accordance with the following legislation and statutory guidance and advice; this is not an exhaustive list): 'Keeping Children Safe in Education' (DfE, 2023)
+'Keeping Children Safe in Education' (DfE, 2023)